openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 ## Building Your Own Weapons

 Previously, we detailed the mechanical benefits of a variety of sample weapons.
 But you may be interested in making your character or campaign setting unique by creating stats for your own home brewed weapons.
-To do so, simply follow the five step process explained in this section.
+To do so, simply follow the four step process explained in this section.
 Every weapon begins with a default wealth level of 1, and may be increased or decreased at various stages of this process.

 ### Step 1: Choose a Category